 Written by Joseph Stefano from a book by Robert Bloch

 Psycho upset applecarts all over Hollywood.
 Robert Bloch’s gruesome story was a true-life horror that nobody in their right mind would consider filming.
 It had lust, madness, implied incest, matricide and mutilation.
-As scripted by Joseph Stefano, the story structure knocked audiences for a loop, unexpectedly killing off the main character and turning the rest of the movie into a nervous game of hide and seek.
+As scripted by Joseph Stefano the story structure knocked audiences for a loop, unexpectedly killing off the main character and turning the rest of the movie into a nervous game of hide and seek.
 We expect a knife-wielding killer granny to burst from any corner of the screen at any time.
 A second heroine walks into harm’s way with no idea that she’s setting herself up as knife bait: “I can handle a sick old woman.”

-Psycho shifts gothic notions of inherited evil and supernatural spells into the age of modern psychology.
+Psycho updates gothic notions of inherited evil and supernatural spells into the age of modern psychology.
 Many people fear death when they should fear the loss of psychological liberty.
 The pathetic Norman Bates has lost control of his personality.
 He’s cursed by a back-story welter of sex and violence: a dominating parent was just too much strain on Norman’s mind.
-But he’s not the only one caught in a ‘personal trap.’
+He’s not the only one caught in a ‘personal trap.’
 The frustrated lovers Marion Crane and Sam Loomis struggle with financial woes.
-In her nothing job Marion watches as a rich client ‘buys’ happiness for his daughter.
+At her nothing job Marion watches as a rich client ‘buys’ happiness for his daughter.
 Sam must live in the back room of his hardware store.
 He’s weighed down by his father’s debts, that stifle his life more effectively than any gothic curse.

 Anthony Perkins redefined who could be a mad killer — anybody at all.
 After Psycho we’d fear the boy next door, not demons that go bump in the night.
 Norman Bates’s friendly sense of humor allows Stefano and Hitchcock to indulge a vein of morbid small talk.
 Disarmingly sincere, Norman has his ‘normal guy’ act down pat.
-Marion Crane never realizes what horrors await her, and neither does her tough-minded sister Lila (Vera Miles) or her boyfriend Sam (John Gavin).
-Hitchcock dispenses with the ‘official investigation’ subplot by forcing us to watch the likable, confident Arbogast (Martin Balsam) walk bravely into the same deadly trap.
+Marion Crane never realizes what horrors await her, and neither does her tough-minded sister Lila (Vera Miles) or Lila’s boyfriend Sam (John Gavin).
+Hitchcock dispenses with the ‘official investigation’ subplot by forcing us to watch the likable, confident Arbogast (Martin Balsam) walk into the same deadly trap.